Balkghar/dai-lab-http-infrastructure/README.md

 Further information about scalability and load balancing may be found in the [documentation](./reverse-proxy/README.md).

-## Round Robin and sticky session
+## Round Robin and sticky sessions

-Round robin is a load-balencing strategry that distribute the charge of a service equally between all their container.
+Round robin is a load-balencing strategy that distributes the charge of a service equally between all available instances.
-Sticky session allow that when a client start to communicate with a certain server (in our case a container), the client keep communicating with until the end of the communication.
+Sticky sessions allow a client to always communicate with the same container.
+Both are implemented using Traefik in the docker-compose file.
 See at [round robin and sticky session](./doc/round-robin_sticky-session.md) how to configure it.